bradwestness/bradwestness.github.io/_posts/2018-03-13-collate-dot-net.md

 ---
 layout: post
-title: Introducing Collate.NET - A filtering, sorting and paging library for .NET collections
+title: Introducing Collate.NET - A Filtering Sorting and Paging Library
 ---

 Here's a new project I finally got put up on NuGet which is a more generalized